abumq/easyloggingpp/README.md

  * Qt based classes logging (QString, QChar, QBool, qint64, quint64, QStringRef, QLatin1String) - v7.30

+If you ever wish to make sure that third-party libraries are not used, define `_DO_NOT_SUPPORT_CPP_LIBRARIES` during compile time.

 ## Configuration
 #### Enable/Disable Logging
 By Default logging is enabled and you can use it in your aplication.
 There are few things that you might want to configure following in `easylogging++.h` header.